madetech/blog/continuous_delivery_ebook/continuous_delivery_tools.md

 Cloudbees is Jenkins in the cloud.
 Cloudbees uses a [Workflow plugin](http://documentation.cloudbees.com/docs/cje-user-guide/workflow.html) - which you could implement on your self-hosted Jenkins instance - to add Continuous Delivery functionality.
 So if you like your self-hosted Jenkins but no longer want to maintain the infrastructure, then this could be an option for you.

 ####Snap CI (https://snap-ci.com/)
-Snap like many SaaS offerings is tied to GitHub (at time of writing) enabling you to set up flexible pipelines based on those repositories.
+Snap like many SaaS offerings is tied to GitHub (at time of writing).
+Snap enables you to build both simple linear pipelines, and advanced branched pipelines from either a single, or multiple repositories.

 ####Harrow IO (https://www.harrow.io/)
 Harrow IO a SaaS solution from the folks that maintain Capistrano.
-It integrates with   so whilst you can use any script to run your integration, and delivery steps they provide simple integration if you are using
+Whilst you can use any script to run your integration, and delivery steps Harrow provides simple integration if you are already using Capistrano scripts to execute deployments.

 ##Summary